InnocentGameDev/pokerogue/MEs-Roadmap-Documentation.md

     - 🐛 Wave seed generates different encounter data if you roll to a new wave, see the spawned stuff, and refresh the app
     - 🐛 Type-buffing items (like Silk Scarf) get swapped around when offered as a reward in Fight or Flight
-    - ⚙️ "Steal from player" functionality (Gholdengo ME) 🛠️
     - ⚙️ "Omniboost" functionality (Fight or Flight ME) 🛠️
     - ⚙️ Add some spacing logic to MEs spawning so you don't get floods/droughts of MEs 🛠️
       - ⚙️ Hardcode that the same ME can't happen twice in a row -- boring and sometimes too rough 🛠️
-    - ⚙️ Push Dark Deal ME to a higher wave requirement (+30) as it seems to be functioning (mostly) bugless. 🛠️

 - ### Low priority
-    - 🐛 Mysterious Challengers can spawn two trainers of the same type
+    - 🐛 Mysterious Challengers can spawn two trainers (or three) of the same type
+    - 🐛 Tooltip bug in Events.
+When showing the tooltip of the 2nd or later Event you've found, the tooltip for the first option will match whatever option you selected in the previous Event.
+This wrong tooltip gets overriden once you move the cursor.
+      - Example: if you chose the hardest battle in Mysterious Challenger, and then roll into a 'Fight or Flight' Event, the option 'Fight' will show 'Brutal Battle, Great Reward'.
     - ⚖️ Lower waves "Fight of Flight" mons are sometimes too easy -- lvl 3 Wurmple at floor 4.
 Lvl 8 Combee at floor 11.
         - Sometimes they can be pretty ridiculous (lvl 18 boss early into biome 2)
+        - Note: Levels have been tweaked recently, so further test is needed

 # 📝 Things to be done before Mystery Encounters ("MEs/Events") MVP is finished: